Foie gras is French for “fat liver.”

 For example, in July 2013, the Animal Legal Defense Fund won a legal battle against Napa, California-based La Toque restaurant for illegally selling force-fed foie gras products.
 La Toque appealed the Animal Legal Defense Fund’s victory by claiming that breaking the law to sell cruel products was “freedom of speech.”
-Napa County Superior Court scoffed, and agreed with the Animal Legal Defense Fund that illegally selling foie gras is not free speech protected by the U.S. Constitution.
+The California Court of Appeal scoffed and agreed with the Animal Legal Defense Fund that so-called “gifts” of foie gras to paying customers were illegal foie gras sales, and that such conduct is not First Amendment-protected expressive activity under the U.S. Constitution.

 A Diseased Food Product

 On November 25, 2019, New York City (NYC) stepped up to protect ducks by banning the sale of foie gras.
 Set to take effect in 2022, the ban would prohibit the products of force-feeding from being sold and served in city restaurants—about 1,000 of which were serving the cruel delicacy when the ban was passed.
 The Animal Legal Defense Fund was proud to be part of the coalition of organizations that made the passage of this landmark ordinance possible.